sidaroz/journaling-project/README.md

 - Inserting Giphy API into client and being able to respond with gifs as comments.
 - Being able to push new data into the API and fetch data back to the client when webpage is refreshed.
+- Deploying out front-end to netlify and backend to heroku

 ### Challenges

 - Had difficulty in the beginning with linking our api to our client website.
-- There was a bug where adding and removing a reaction would update the counter on the webpage, but the api would not register removing the reaction
+- There was a bug where adding and removing a reaction would update the counter on the webpage, but the api would not register removing the reaction.
+This was eventually fixed and we had it working as we originally planned.